Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 Level if both constraints were resolved

-This allows the framework to distinguish between different structural bottlenecks:
+This allows identification of the specific bottleneck preventing advancement:

-Senior access constraint
+Senior Access Constraint
-If SA = 0, no combination of budget or governance adjustments shifts the country beyond Level 1.
+If SA = 0, no other institutional adjustments change the level.

-Budget constraint
+Budget Constraint
-In some cases, removing governance friction does not change the level unless a formal budget signal is present.
+Removing governance barriers does not shift commitment without explicit funding signals.

-Governance constraint
+Governance Constraint
-Some countries reach Level 3 immediately once blocking institutional constraints are removed.
+In some systems, eliminating structural barriers immediately enables Level 3.

 This demonstrates that national AI commitment is conjunctural rather than additive.
-Strategic advancement requires the joint presence of institutional conditions, and progress depends on which specific constraint is binding.
+Strategic advancement requires joint institutional alignment.

 Repository Structure
-data/            Input datasets (anonymized examples) src/             Model scripts (truth table + counterfactual analysis) outputs/         Generated analytical outputs README.md        Project description
+data/      Example input dataset (anonymized) src/       Model scripts (classification, truth table, counterfactuals) outputs/   Generated analytical outputs (optional, excluded via .gitignore) README.md  Project documentation
+Data Note

+Data examples are simplified and anonymized for structural demonstration purposes.
+The model operates exclusively on abstract institutional indicators and does not rely on confidential or proprietary information.

+How to Run

+Install dependencies:

+pip install -r requirements.txt

+Run the truth table:

+python src/truth_table.py

+Run counterfactual analysis:

+python src/counterfactuals.py

 Purpose

 This project demonstrates: